by Dr. Alexander Bolshakov

 Imaging of porcine whole skin in vitro

 Silver nanoparticles are widely used in cosmetics and skin care products.
 A possibility of Ag penetration through damaged or abraded skin (inflammation, wounds, excessive sunlight, and regular shaving) raises reasonable questions about consumer safety.
-The J200 Tandem model equipped with nanosecond-pulsed Nd:YAG laser operating at wavelength 266 nm was used to map the top layers of the epidermis from isolated pig skin samples.3 In this study ICP-MS analysis was performed by a Bruker Aurora Elite instrument.
+The J200 Tandem LA-LIBS instrument with nanosecond solid-state Nd:YAG laser operating at wavelength 266 nm was used to map the top layers of the epidermis from isolated pig skin samples.3 In this study ICP-MS analysis was performed by a Bruker Aurora Elite instrument.

 After exposure to silver nanoparticles, the skin samples were embedded in paraffin and scanned by a laser beam (Ø35 μm) in a linescan pattern using distances between lines of 70 μm.
 The skin samples were exposed to citrate stabilized Ag nanoparticles (45 nm) at concentrations 47, 470 and 750 μg/ml, and also mixed with other popular cosmetics ingredients.
 Laser pulse repetition rate was 10 Hz.
 The quantified elemental images for Ag, C, P, and S are provided in Figure 2.
 Carbon signal from paraffin was subtracted.